njcaruso/bot-nodejs-demo/README.md

   - `search for the most viewed videos about cats`

 To run you'll now need to provide the api.ai oauth token environment variable as `aiToken` so the command will be `export aiToken=xxx &&& export slackToken=yyy &&& export youtubeToken=zzz &&& npm run dev` where xxx, yyy and zzz are the appropriate token/keys.

+## Stage 5
+### git branch `stage-5-conversations`

+This is a continuation from Stage 4, and now adds the concept of an interactive conversation.

+### Prerequisites
+- Update the agent in api.ai and in the `search` `Intent` require the actions of `term`, `duration` and `order`.
+This will invoke a conversation with the bot if it does not have those fields.

+### Testing
+- The Slack user can type:
+  - `search for videos about cats`.
+This should then stage "how much time do you have?"
+  - `not much`.
+The bot should then ask "What sort order do you want that?"
+  - `most viewed`.
+Then the bot should return results

+Follow the same steps in Stage 4 to run.